Uber Technologies, Inc. (NYSE:UBER) Shares Sold by Dynamic Advisor Solutions LLC

 A number of other institutional investors have also bought and sold shares of the business.
 Tokio Marine Asset Management Co.
 Ltd. grew its position in Uber Technologies by 11.1% in the fourth quarter.
 Tokio Marine Asset Management Co.
 Ltd. now owns 13,646 shares of the ride-sharing company’s stock worth $572,000 after buying an additional 1,361 shares during the last quarter.
 Braun Stacey Associates Inc. grew its position in Uber Technologies by 1.6% in the fourth quarter.
 Braun Stacey Associates Inc. now owns 476,406 shares of the ride-sharing company’s stock worth $19,976,000 after buying an additional 7,318 shares during the last quarter.
 Reuter James Wealth Management LLC acquired a new position in Uber Technologies in the fourth quarter worth approximately $251,000.
 Douglas Lane & Associates LLC grew its position in Uber Technologies by 13.0% in the fourth quarter.
 Douglas Lane & Associates LLC now owns 1,151,389 shares of the ride-sharing company’s stock worth $48,278,000 after buying an additional 132,662 shares during the last quarter.
 Finally, SWS Partners grew its position in Uber Technologies by 19.7% in the fourth quarter.
 SWS Partners now owns 81,493 shares of the ride-sharing company’s stock worth $3,417,000 after buying an additional 13,408 shares during the last quarter.
 Hedge funds and other institutional investors own 72.19% of the company’s stock.

 Several research firms have weighed in on UBER.
+William Blair reiterated an “outperform” rating on shares of Uber Technologies in a research report on Wednesday, February 9th.
+JPMorgan Chase & Co. lowered their price objective on shares of Uber Technologies from $72.00 to $68.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 15th.
 Bank of America lifted their price objective on shares of Uber Technologies from $53.00 to $55.00 and gave the stock a “buy” rating in a research report on Thursday, February 10th.
-Wedbush lowered their price objective on shares of Uber Technologies from $57.00 to $48.00 and set an “outperform” rating on the stock in a research report on Monday, February 14th.
-JPMorgan Chase & Co. lowered their price objective on shares of Uber Technologies from $72.00 to $68.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 15th.
-Needham & Company LLC lowered their price objective on shares of Uber Technologies from $75.00 to $68.00 and set a “buy” rating on the stock in a research report on Friday, February 11th.
-Finally, Royal Bank of Canada lowered their price objective on shares of Uber Technologies from $65.00 to $50.00 and set an “outperform” rating on the stock in a research report on Monday, March 21st.
+JMP Securities lowered their price objective on shares of Uber Technologies from $80.00 to $69.00 and set an “outperform” rating on the stock in a research report on Thursday, February 10th.
+Finally, Oppenheimer lowered their price objective on shares of Uber Technologies from $50.00 to $45.00 in a research report on Friday, February 11th.
 One research analyst has rated the stock with a hold rating and thirty have given a buy rating to the stock.
 Based on data from MarketBeat.com, Uber Technologies presently has a consensus rating of “Buy” and a consensus price target of $64.07.

 Uber Technologies Company Profile (Get Rating)